halajun/VDO_SLAM/README.md

 ## Input Data Pre-processing

 1. The input of segmentation mask is saved as matrix, same size as image, in .txt file.
 Each element of the matrix is integer, with 0 stands for background, and 1,2,...,n stands for different instance label.
 Note that, to easily compare with ground truth object motion in KITTI dataset, we align the estimated mask label with the ground truth label.
-The alignment code is in [tools](https://github.com/halajun/VDO_SLAM/blob/master/tools) folder.
+The .txt file generation (from .mask) and alignment code is in [tools](https://github.com/halajun/VDO_SLAM/blob/master/tools) folder.

 2. The input of optical flow is the standard .flo file that can be read and processed directly using OpenCV.